Your Rights When Buying Second-Hand Goods in England & Wales

 The only implied protection is section 13 of the Sale of Goods Act 1979: where goods are sold by description, they must match that description.
 Section 13 applies to all sellers, not just businesses.
 So if a private seller describes the item in a listing, on a receipt, or verbally, those descriptions are binding.
 A mismatch entitles you to treat the contract as repudiated and claim a refund.

 The Sale of Goods Act 1979, s.14 — which requires satisfactory quality and fitness for purpose — only applies to sellers acting "in the course of a business" (s.14(2)).
 Private sellers are explicitly excluded.
 There is no implied quality term in a private sale.
+Our dedicated guide to the Sale of Goods Act 1979 covers what it does and does not give you as a buyer.

 Beyond the description duty, your legal options are limited to: